bashoori/Scalable-DataOps-Pipeline-with-Airflow-AWS/README.md

 # 🚀 Scalable DataOps Pipeline with Airflow & AWS

 A modular data pipeline that simulates syncing MSP asset data, fully orchestrated with Apache Airflow and integrated with AWS S3.
-The project is designed to showcase production-grade skills relevant to a SaaS company like **ScalePad**.
+The project is designed to showcase production-grade skills relevant to a SaaS company.

 ---